-Equality objectives - specific, measurable Rationale Links to other key documents Progress over time To diminish the gap in attainment between boys and girls at the end of Reception and Year Two. (this should be related to outcomes for a large pupil grouping in your school, as set out in section B above) At the end of YR in 2018, we had a 9% gap in attainment between boys and girls achieving a GLD.
+Equality objectives - specific, measurable Rationale Links to other key documents Progress of ver time 1.
+Gender Gap To diminish the gap in attainment between boys and girls at the end of Reception, Year Two and Year Six. (this should be related to outcomes for a large pupil grouping in your school, as set out in section B above) At the end of YR in 2018, we had a 9% gap in attainment between boys and girls achieving a GLD.
 Although this was lower than the national average in 2017 (13.7%), there was still too much variation between the genders.
+In 2019, the gap was 17%.
 At the end of Y2 in 2018, only 53% of boys achieved the expected standard or greater in writing, compared with 90% of girls; in reading boys achieved 54% whilst girls achieved 90%; in Maths, boys achieved 71%, against the girls who achieved 90%.
-We have prioritised this because if we closed the gap in attainment between boys and girls, overall results would be significantly increased.
-SDP 17-18 SDP 18-19 SDP 19-20 SES 17-18 SES 18-19 SES 19-20 Year Group Data Published data for YR and Y2 DfE reports July 2018 YR: There was a 9% gender gap between those boys and girls who achieved the GLD (68% for girls, 59% for boys), this has reduced from 16% in spring 2 and 25% in spring 1, showing clear improvement and progress over time.
-However, a 9% gap is still below the National average of 13.7%.
-Y2: See 'rationale column which shows gender gaps in reading of 36% in reading, 37% in writing and 19% in maths.
-July 2019 YR: There is currently a 17% gender gap between those boys and girls who achieved the GLD (87% for girls, 60% for boys), although this has narrowed from a 20% gap which existed since spring 2, showing how the gap has continued to close.
-Y2: 58% of boys achieved the expected standard or greater in writing, compared with 85% of girls giving a gap of 27%; in reading boys achieved 67% whilst girls achieved 85% giving a gap of 18%; in Maths, boys achieved 75%, against the girls who achieved 85%, giving a gap of just 10%.
-Each YR cohort has been different so it is difficult to compare like-for-like closing of the gap year-on-year; however, it is clear that each year, the gender gap diminishes compared to its starting points.
-In Y2, the gap is clearly diminishing rapidly between boys and girls over time in each subject area.
-7 of 11
+Comparable gaps in 2019 also (see progress over time).
+SDP 17-18 SDP 18-19 SDP 19-20 SES 17-18 SES 18-19 SES 19-20 Year Group Data Published data for YR and Y2 DfE reports that most pupils were due to a national lock this academic year is typical. • YR: Overall, data so has increased by 20 national average (1 significant increase start of the academ On-Track for achieve GLD Boys Girls Gap (increase) • Y2: Overall, data so year 2020/2021, the CC not in school for appro oximately three rements were suster years and may not the academic gap is still signified also be noted to boys and girls promonstrating strong stron year although the gap cantly higher than the that there has been a progress between the ong progress for both: Change +/- +40.6% +61.2% +20.6% year, the gap has